 The average bathroom often isn’t much bigger than a king-size bed, yet it’s one of the hardest working spaces in the home.
 It’s usually where we begin and end the day, from kickstarting the chaotic morning routine to winding down in the evening, so it’s got to be blissful as well as super functional.
 For many of us, this also means the dream situation is to have a shower AND a bath, yet this isn’t always easy to achieve in a small bathroom layout.
 On top of that, there’s sanitaryware, storage, drainage, lighting, heating and hardware, all to cram into one tiny room, so spending time planning your space down to the last square-inch will pay dividends.
-Read on for our top tips on designing the perfect small bathroom layout.

 Decide which camp you sit in – are you a serial soaker or do you prefer a good drenching?
 This will largely determine your layout.
 For bath-lovers, dedicating the space to a fabulous freestanding design with a bath-shower mixer might be best, or a shower-bath combo if you want the best of both worlds.
 If you rarely take a dip, go for a wetroom.
 They feel gloriously spacious and seamless without enclosures or trays, but it’s a pricier option as you have to tank the space to make it waterproof.
 A shower room is the go-to if the budget is tight.